BrainAnnex/brain-annex/README.md

 **Install all dependencies in the virtual environment**

-All dependencies (such as Flask, pandas, etc) are specified in the file `requirements.txt` If you're running Brain Annex locally with PyCharm, you'll be prompted as to whether you want to install the requirements - and that's the end of it.
+All dependencies (such as Flask, pandas, etc) are specified in the file `requirements.txt`
+If you're running Brain Annex locally with PyCharm, you'll simply be prompted as to whether you want to install the requirements.

-If you're installing Brain Annex on a Linux server, you need to manually create a virtual environment, using pip3 or your fa.
-For example (change "brain_annex" if you used a different location):
+If you're installing Brain Annex on a Linux server, you need to manually create a virtual environment, using `pip3` or your favorite command.
+For example (change "brain_annex", if you used a different location):

     $ ls /brain_annex                    (all project files should be there, incl.
 README.md, but NO venv folder)
     $ sudo chmod go+w /brain_annex       (because /brain_annex is owned by the root; to avoid trouble during pip3 install later!)
-    $ sudo apt install python3.8-venv    (didn't come pre-installed; only needed if the next command fails)
+    $ sudo apt-get install python3-venv  (only needed if the next command fails)
-    $ python3 -m venv /brain_annex/venv  (IMPORTANT: do NOT use sudo here, or permissions will get messsed up!
+    $ python3 -m venv /brain_annex/venv  (IMPORTANT: do NOT use sudo here, or permissions will get messed up!
 It creates a new virtual environment, but doesn't install any Packages)
     $ ls -alF /brain_annex/venv/bin      (it shows the various "Activate" files, and the links to the python executables)
     $ cd /brain_annex
     $ source venv/bin/activate           (to enter the context of the new virtual environment)